 Doing mandatory drug tests in the workplace will provide a safer environment when you work with hazardous chemicals, operate heavy machinery, and driving.
 If an accident occurs at work, the chances will be extremely high that you can lead to injury or death to yourself or others.
-If that happens, employers will face the liability.
+If that happens, employers will face liability.
 With drug testing, an employer can save the lives of the user and others from a foreseeable accident.
 Drug testing can also avoid problems down the road like showing up late or not focusing on your work because you are under the influence.
-Drug tests can also save the company a lot of money in having to rehire anyone or compensate any injured employee.
+Drug tests can also save the company a lot of money in having to rehire anyone or compensate an injured employee.

 There are companies that have Employee Assistance Programs to help troubled employees, including those that test positive for drugs.
 These programs can even help the families of those employees who are under the influence.
-If Drug testing is covered by the United States Department of Transportation, it is a requirement for companies to hold them for their employees.
+If drug testing is covered by the United States Department of Transportation, it is a requirement for companies to hold them for their employees.
 This can apply to public transportation agencies, airlines, and railroads.

 The Drug-free Workplace Act of 1988 can test employees if the employee obtains a contract with the federal government.
 Conflicts and violence can also be avoided by screening employees as people under the influence can make impulsive decisions and get into fights at work.
 By knowing there will be a mandatory drug test either before you are hired or during your time with the company, this will give you something to think about as for caring for your job or your career.
 While many people with drug addiction will only think about their cravings and acquiring more drugs to relieve their withdrawal symptoms, they need to think about what is important for their future.

-Located in Tacoma, Washington, Bayview Center’s mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders along with anxiety and depression using cognitive behavioral therapy, dialectical behavioral therapy, trauma therapy, yoga therapy, and more for a successful recovery.
-For more information, please call us 888-570-7154 at as we are open 24 hours a day, 7 days a week.
+At Bayview Recovery Center, we commit ourselves to getting you clean so you can pass your drug tests.
+Our facility is located in Tacoma, Washington.
+Our mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders.
+Additionally, we treat anxiety and depression.
+Through cognitive behavioral therapy, dialectical behavioral therapy, trauma therapy, and yoga therapy.
+Through these treatments, we ensure a successful recovery.
+For more information on the benefits of drug testing, please call us at 855.478.3650.
+We are open 24 hours a day, 7 days a week.